 While you may not be a qualified theatre “expert”, these audience members are regularly seen at the latest West End openings.
 Seeing a variety of productions throughout the year, a regular attendee will catch the latest shows at the biggest theatres in London, as well as smaller productions that are only running for a few weeks.

 For those wanting to see something a bit different and explore what’s in the West End, we recommend the world premiere of The Prince of Egypt.

 Going to a West End production for the first time is an exciting prospect.
 As a West End newcomer, you will be welcomed into a theatrical world like no other, with an abundance of plays, musicals, dance shows and operas which are diverse, exciting and innovative.
 For those embarking on their maiden trip to the West End, we recommend productions that have stood the test of time in London, as well as light-hearted shows with a positive message.

-If you’re looking to see your first musical, we recommend Thriller, The Lion King and Mamma Mia as the perfect shows to break you in.
+If you’re looking to see your first musical, we recommend Wicked, The Lion King and Mamma Mia as the perfect shows to break you in.
 Wowing audiences for over 50 years between them, these are enchanting productions that will leave you wanting to book tickets to even more shows straight away.
 For those wanting to see their first play, we recommend The Play That Goes Wrong, a comedy that will have you laughing throughout.

 If you’re a traveller passing through London, we have a number of handy guides that will definitely ease your travel plans as well as navigating the city upon arrival.

 The Star Spotter